JivanAmara/confirmed-email/README.rst

     It's important for this template to contain a link for the user to click on passed to the template via variable {{confirmation_link}}.
 See default template 'confirmed_email/confirmation_email.txt' for an example.

+ADDRESS_CONFIRMED_TEMPLATE: Template displayed to a user when they click on a confirmation link.
+    Defaults to 'confirmed_email/address_confirmed.html' and has template variable
+    {{email_address}} passed to it.